The Graduate School - 3 Minute Thesis

 Founded by the University of Queensland in 2008, the Three Minute Thesis (3MT) competition allows students to present their research in three minutes to a general audience.
 For more details, about the 3MT competition, please visit https://threeminutethesis.uq.edu.au/.

-WKU will host its inaugural 3MT competition in February 2021.
+WKU hosted its inaugural 3MT competition in February 2021.
+Information on the 2022

 1. You must be actively enrolled in a Graduate Degree Program (Master’s, Specialist, or Doctoral) and be in good academic standing currently.
 Graduate students who are enrolled only in a Graduate Certificate Program and Undergraduate students are not eligible to participate.